 API compatibility allow us to have still clean and small API and reuse existent applications.
 We have no plan for full support of 16-bit part of OS/2 because not so many applications which true 16-bit.
 For most mixed 16/32 applications we will provide on-the-fly patching of 16-bit calls to true 32-bit calls.
+As It is possible to embed the mixed 16/32 to pure 32-bit apps converter the executable file loader.
+So, the pure 32-bit application will always be in memory.
+It is even possible to save the conversion result to disk, which could be started again without the need to convert it again (just like the Just-in-time-compilation in Java).

-As We have a plan for limited support of DOS and Win16 personalities (for historic reasons).
-But not limit you to add more personalities.
+We have a plan for limited support of DOS and Win16 personalities (for historic reasons).
+But we don't limit you to add more personalities.